 As the major mathematics figure at Berlin, Frobenius continued the university’s antipathy to applied mathematics, which he thought belonged in technical schools.
 In some respects, this attitude contributed to the relative decline of Berlin in favour of Göttingen, which was less conservative in its views.
 On the other hand, he and his students made major contributions to the development of the modern concept of an abstract group — such emphasis on abstract mathematical structure became a central theme of mathematics during the 20th century.
 Group theory was one of Frobenius’ principal interests in the second half of his career.
 One of his first contributions was the proof of the Sylow theorems for abstract groups.
 Earlier proofs had been for permutation groups.
 His proof of the first Sylow theorem (on the existence of Sylow groups) is one of those frequently used today.
 Frobenius completely determined the characters of symmetric groups in 1900 and of characters of alternating groups in 1901, publishing definitive papers on each.
 He continued his applications of character theory in papers of 1900 and 1901 which studied the structure of Frobenius groups.

+Among the topics which Frobenius studied towards the end of his career were positive and non-negative matrices.
+He introduced the concept of irreducibility for matrices and the papers which he wrote containing this theory around 1910 remain today the fundamental results in the discipline.
 With Frobenius’s disdain for applied mathematics, it is somewhat ironic that his fundamental work in the theory of finite groups was later found to have surprising and important applications in quantum mechanics and theoretical physics.
 Ferdinand Georg Frobenius died on 26.
 Oktober 1849 at age 67.

 References and Further Reading: